acarabott/real-time-3d-graphics-with-webgl2/notes.md

 VBO Vertex Buffer Objects = arrays of Vertices (vertex = 3 floats) IBO Index Buffer Objects = arrays of Indices (indices of vertices to create triangles, usually counter-clockwise)
     e.g. create 9 points, first three indices will define the first triangle.

+VertexArrayObjects are like mini contexts for vertex attributes.
+Instead of binding attributes to the global state, they bind to the VAO, which is then used once when rendering.